TrustedComputingGroup/pandoc/guide.md

 * Comment (Just providing feedback)
 * Approve (Approving the changes)
 * Request changes (Explicitly not approving the changes, with specific actionable feedback)

+## Releasing the Spec {#sec:running-on-release}

+If you have GitHub Actions for rendering the spec for releases (see
+@sec:basic-gh-action), here is how you can manage the release cycle of the spec:

+1. Navigate to the "Releases" page for the repository ("Releases" on the right hand side of the main page).
+2. Click "Create a new release"
+3. Click "Choose a tag", then "Create a new tag"
+4. Tag the release according to the [naming conventions](#sec:release-conventions) supported by the tools.
+5. A few minutes later, the PDF and DOCX of the spec will appear on the page for that release (you can monitor this on the "Actions" page).

 # Using Markdown